A Gillespie algorithm for non-Markovian stochastic processes: Introduction

-A reasonable description of event-sequences in these phenomena requires, to the least, renewal processes, in which inter-event times are independently generated from a given distribution \cite{Cox1962book,Feller1971book2}.
+A reasonable description of event sequences in these phenomena requires, at the very least, renewal processes, in which inter-event times are independently generated from a given distribution \cite{Cox1962book,Feller1971book2}.
 Along these lines, one numerical approach is to use the modified next reaction method \cite{Anderson2007JChemPhys}, which improves on both the so-called Gillespie's first reaction method \cite{Gillespie1976JComputPhys} and the next reaction method \cite{GibsonBruck2000JPhysChemA}.
 The basic idea behind these methods is to draw the next event time for all processes from predetermined distributions, select the process that has generated the minimum waiting time to the next event, execute the event, and repeat.
 However, for non-Poissonian renewal processes, it is generally difficult to numerically solve the equations that determine the next event time although these methods call for the generation of only half as many random numbers in comparison to the Gillespie algorithm \cite{Vestergaard2015PlosComputBiol}.
-In addition, we can easily halve the number of random variates required in the Gillespie algorithm, such that the next reaction methods and the Gillespie algorithm demand the same number of random variates (Appendix~A).
-In the following, we restrict ourselves to the Gillespie algorithm and its variants.
+In addition, we can easily halve the number of random variates required in the Gillespie algorithm, such that the next reaction method and the Gillespie algorithm demand the same number of random variates (Appendix~A).
+In what follows, we restrict ourselves to the Gillespie algorithm and its variants.